-In essence, the Group's risk management is conducted through an ongoing process between the Board, ARMC, the Management and employees in the Group.
+In essence, the Group's ERM is conducted through an ongoing process between the Board, ARMC, the Management and employees in the Group.
 This process is reviewed annually by the Board.
 The Group believes that the ERM framework adopted and implemented has strengthened the risk ownership and risk management culture amongst the employees.

-For the financial year under review, the Group has identified some risk areas of concern that are critical to the success of the business, such as the ability for sales to keep up with production, or vice-versa, product quality, timeliness in product delivery, and the ability to maximise return with the Group's existing assets and investments.
+For the financial year under review, the Group has performed a review of its existing risk registers and noted that the key risks that are critical to the success of the business were similar with the previous year, such as the ability for sales to keep up with production, or vice-versa, product quality, timeliness in product delivery, and the ability to maximise return with the Group's existing assets and investments.
 The likelihood and impact of these risks have been assessed and appropriate mitigation actions have been identified for the risks.